Leaflet: Information for the user

 Consult your doctor or pharmacist before starting to take Angifen:

-Avoid concomitant use of two or more NSAIDs or corticosteroids (such as celecoxib, ibuprofen, diclofenac sodium, or prednisolone), as they may increase the risk of adverse effects, particularly gastrointestinal ones such as ulcers and bleeding (see the section “Taking Angifen with other medications” below).
+Avoid concomitant use of two or more NSAIDs or corticosteroids (such as celecoxib, ibuprofen, diclofenac sodium, or prednisolone), as they may increase the risk of side effects, particularly gastrointestinal ones such as ulcers and bleeding (see the "Taking Angifen with other medications" section below).

 Infections

-Nonsteroidal anti-inflammatory drugs (NSAIDs) may mask signs of infections such as fever and pain.
-This may delay the start of appropriate treatment for the infection, leading to a higher risk of complications.
+Non-steroidal anti-inflammatory medications (NSAIDs) may hide signs of infection such as fever and pain.
+This may delay the start of appropriate treatment for the infection, which may lead to a higher risk of complications.
 If you take this medication while having an infection and your symptoms persist or worsen, consult your doctor or pharmacist without delay.

 While taking Angifen